Understanding Kanban for Software Development.

 Summarizing the above two pictures and explanation in one picture, that explains the Kanban Flow.

-Kanban Board:
+Kanban Board

-1. Todo (or the Backlog)
+- Todo (or the Backlog)

-2. In Progress (The Work in Progress Area)
+- In Progress (The Work in Progress Area)

-3. Done (The Stories are completed.
+- Done (The Stories are completed.

-Implementing Multiple WIP Columns:
+Implementing Multiple WIP Columns

-However, to make the distribution of work, we normally distribute the In Progress work into multiple columns.
-For Example, we can have Analysis, Development, Testing, etc. In the picture on the right, we have distributed the In Progress work into two sections, Development and Testing.
+However to make the distribution of work, we normally distribute the In Progress work into multiple columns For Example, We can have Analysis, Development, Testing, etc. In the picture on the right, we have distributed the In Progress work into two sections Development and Testing.
+You can make the distribution as per your need and team’s comfort to have better control.
+This Distribution to more than one column always helps implement the WIP Limit for a different skill set.

 Implementing WIP Limits

-Limiting the count of Stories for the Work in Progress Column is one of the core principles of Kanban.
+Limiting the count of Stories for Work in Progress Column is one of the core principle of Kanban.
 By implementing the WIP Limit, you will enforce the team to focus on the flow of stories from Left to right.
-In this example, we have limited the number of max stories in Development to 4, and the max stories for testing are 3.
+In this example we have limited the number of max stories in Development as 4 and max stories for testing is 3.
+That means the team can work on max of 4 stories under development column and max of three stories under testing column.
+This Limitation will help the team to focus on finishing the stories first and then think about new stories to in progress.

+For the image on right, we can see there are already 4 stories in development with a limit of 4 and 3 stories under testing with a limit of 3.
+So in this case even if the developer completes the development of 1 or more stories, They can not pick new stories from Backlog, as there is no room for new stories or tasks under development.
 To make room in the development column testers need to pull one or more stories or tasks from Dev to testing. and the Tester can only do that if they complete the testing of some existing story/task and move it to a done state.
 In this scenario, the Developer will not seat Ideal.
 They will contribute their efforts to tester and expedite the testing so the team can pull stories from development, and the developer can bring in new stories from Backlog.
 The Team members can mutually decide the WIP limit at the beginning based on the team size and available skill set.
 And this Limit is subject to revision after a certain period of time.

 Split the WIP Columns.